-If you heard it for the first time, it’s because this rule often goes overlooked.
-But as you think about it, it makes a lot of sense.
+If you’re hearing this for the first time, that’s because this rule often goes overlooked.
+But once you think about it, it makes a lot of sense.

-Your Facebook advertising goal defines the action you’d like a person to make – click on your ad and convert.
-Every sentence in your ad copy should contribute to the right action, nudging the reader towards conversion.
+Assuming your Facebook advertising goal is to get a person to click on your ad and convert, every sentence in your ad copy should contribute to that action by nudging the reader towards conversion.